 And you people aren't keeping your word.

-And you and it's just inexcusable.
+And it's just inexcusable.

-And it's sort of like if you're negotiating to build a building, let's say, and you're negotiating the price of windows, and you can get windows from one guy that's offering you this, and you're negotiating with another guy, and he can't get his act together and get the job done, you're gonna go with the guy that can get the job done.
+And it's sort of like if you're negotiating to build a building, let's say, and you're negotiating the price of windows, and you can get windows from one guy that's offering you this, and you're negotiating with another guy, and he can't get his act together and get the job done, you're going to go with the guy that can get the job done.

 And Republicans have created this meeting today and tonight.